Imagine it was 1860, back when chattel slavery was legal in the United States.

 The neutral sounding “pro-choice” position is not neutral at all because it must deny the humanity of the human being destroyed.
 It must say that certain humans aren’t humans at all, or at least aren’t humans worthy of life, and so we can choose to destroy them with impunity.

-We must see the “pro-choice” position on abortion in the same way we’d see a pro-choice position in slavery, hunting Aboriginals, genocide, etc. I’ve never heard anyone consider saying “I’m pro-choice when it comes to killing Aboriginals for sport because even though I think they are human, you might not, and I can’t force my beliefs on you.”
+We must see the “pro-choice” position regarding abortion in the same way we’d see a pro-choice position regarding slavery, hunting Aboriginals, genocide, etc. I’ve never heard anyone consider saying “I’m pro-choice when it comes to killing Aboriginals for sport because even though I think they are human, you might not, and I can’t force my beliefs on you.”

 And yet, that’s exactly what those who hold to a pro-choice stance say when it comes to abortion.
 Even though there is no doubt at all that what is growing in a human womb is 100% a human being.